 Your team designed new app features, keeping your users at the centre of it.
 And you’re in anticipation of a wildly successful feature launch.
 A lot of hard work (= coding, time, resources, money) goes into developing these features and bringing them to users.
 And to ensure that your feature launch efforts drive the right adoption and arrest user churn, there are multiple tactics you might be using (including in-app messaging, onboarding flows and others).
 But we know that planning these new launches can get quite overwhelming and tricky as a product manager.
 But we can help break that down for you!

-Find the top 5 sure-shot ways to make your next feature launch a massive hit in this blog.
+Find the top 5 sure-shot ways to make your next feature launch a massive hit with advanced customer experience and engagement tools.

 5 Ways to Announce your Next Big Feature Launch